-In a totally unsurprising twist, however, results change when you start feeding the stuff to live organisms and paying attention to the full effects (beyond just “does it result in 2% more fat loss?”).
+However, while the t10,c12 isomer looks to be better at burning body fat, it comes at a cost.
+In a totally unsurprising twist, results change when you start feeding the stuff to live organisms and paying attention to the full effects (beyond just “does it result in 2% more fat loss?”).
 Let’s take a look at a few examples.

-As Stephan Guyenet points out in a blog post, CLA loses a head-to-head match with safflower oil (!).
+CLA loses a head-to-head match with safflower oil.
 The safflower oil group saw improved insulin sensitivity, higher HDL, and lower inflammation.
 The CLA was 50% trans-10, cis-12 and 50% cis-9, trans-11.
-In other words, it wasn’t CLA as you’d get from grass-fed butter or pastured lamb shoulder chops.
-Stephan also cites two other studies using t10, c12 and c9, t11 at a 50:50 ratio that had similarly negative results – here (t10, c12 supplements worsened metabolic syndrome in men) and here (increased c-reactive protein and insulin resistance).
-If you can’t beat safflower oil, you should probably just throw in the towel.
+In other words, it wasn’t CLA as you’d get from grass-fed butter or pastured lamb shoulder chops.6

-Another study found that while t10, c12 supplementation decreased fat mass, it also raised LDL, lowered HDL, and overall worsened the cholesterol profile, as well as increased insulin resistance, blood glucose levels, and insulin.
-C9, t11, on the other hand, improved lipid metabolism overall.
+To sum up, while t10, c12 supplementation can decrease fat mass, it can also raise LDL, lower HDL, and overall worsen the cholesterol profile, as well as increase insulin resistance, blood glucose levels, and insulin.
+C9, t11, on the other hand, seems to improve lipid metabolism overall.